 Some thoughts about money

 At Rubin & Bernstein PLLC we fret about fees and costs.
-We fret because, as professionals whose time costs real money, we want to be sure that our services add value which exceeds our charges, significantly.
-Again: we want to be sure that our services add value which exceeds our charges, significantly.
+Why?
+Because, as professionals whose time costs real money, we want to be sure our services add value which exceeds our charges, significantly.
+Again: we want to be sure that our services add value which exceeds our charges, significantly!

 Our words count most importantly in difficult situations.
 But our philosophy applies with respect to everything we do.
 We focus on best outcomes, and always take fees and costs into account.